Research Involving Human Subjects (IRB)

 - How can I log into IRBIS?

 Faculty and student researchers need to be in the IRBIS system in order to access the application.
-WSSU students need to fill contact the Compliance Officer at email@example.com to register in RAMSeS.
-To get to the IRBIS application just go to the Research Compliance page of the Sponsored Programs website and click on “IRB application” the right section of the page.
+WSSU students need to fill out a Student Accesss form and email it to the Compliance Officer at email@example.com to register in RAMSeS.
+To get to the IRBIS application go to the Research Compliance page of the Sponsored Programs website and click on “IRB application” the right section of the page.
 Use your WSSU credentials and password to log into the application.

 - How can I complete the IRB application in IRBIS?